 How many applicants does Lake Erie College have for this program and how many seats are available?

 The number of applicants will vary from year to year.
-However, there will be 26 seats available to the incoming class in 2016.
+However, there will be 26 seats available to the incoming class in for future cohorts.